 As part of our core Health & Safety service, our Health & Safety Software will revolutionise your approach to auditing.

 Use the power of this intuitive tool to integrate with your organisation and pull your data into one risk status indicator.

 Why Ellis Whittam?

-Health & Safety law is huge, complex and constantly changes.
+Health and safety law is huge, complex and constantly changes.

-While there’s no shortage of Health & Safety consultants to help you develop your Health & Safety systems – ask yourself, what do they know about the law?
+While there’s no shortage of Health & Safety Consultants to help you develop your health and safety systems, ask yourself, how robust is their knowledge of the law?

 Talk to the Professionals

-With a much more suitable skillset, Ellis Whittam’s consultants are best placed to keep your organisation on the right side of the law!
+At Ellis Whittam, we only employ consultants with the best qualifications and vast experience in the field, making them best placed to keep your organisation on the right side of the law.